Robust Failure Diagnosis of Microservice System through Multimodal Data: Related Work

 \textbf{Multimodal data-based failure diagnosis methods.} Recently, combining multimodal data to conduct failure diagnosis has drawn increasing attention.
 CloudRCA \cite{zhang2021cloudrca} uses both metric and log.
 It uses the PC algorithm to learn the causal relationship between anomaly patterns of metrics, anomaly patterns of logs, and types of failure.
 Then it constructs a hierarchical Bayesian Network to infer the failure type.
 PDiagnose \cite{hou2021pdiagnose} combines metric, log, and trace.
 It uses lightweight anomaly detection of the three modalities to detect anomaly patterns.
 Then its vote-based strategy selects the most severe component as the root cause.
 However, these two methods ignore the topology feature of microservice systems.
 Groot \cite{wang2021groot} integrates metrics, status logs, and developer activity.
 It needs numerous predefined rules to conduct accurate failure diagnosis, which degrades its applicability to most scenarios.

+We compare \method and existing representative approaches in \tabref{table:related_work}.
 In conclusion, compared to single-modal-based methods, \method takes the three important modalities into account.
 Compared to existing multimodal-based methods, \method is among the first to represent different modalities in a unified manner, thus performing more robustly and accurately.